nodegit/nodegit/guides/cloning/ssh-with-agent/README.md

 layout: full
 menu_item: guides
 title: SSH w/ Agent Guide
-description: How to clone SSH with an agent
+description: How to clone with SSH using an agent
 ---

 **In order to run examples, you will need to [Install NodeGit](../../install)